microsoft/lisa/docs/run_test/quick_run.rst

 .. warning::

-   Don’t use passphrase to protect your key.
-LISA doesn’t support that.
+   Don't use passphrase to protect your key.
+LISA doesn't support that.

 #.
 Run LISA